Time Pressure in Software Engineering: A Systematic Review: Empirical results

 \subsubsection{Effort estimation, scheduling, and management}

 Several problems in effort estimation and scheduling that cause time pressure are mentioned in the literature.
-These problems include long schedules~\cite{jones2006social}, insufficient experience \cite{verner2008factors}, insufficient historical data~\cite{smite2009cmmi}, schedule slips~\cite{van2013anatomy}, and change requests \cite{lavallee2015good,jemielniak2009time}.
+These problems include long schedules~\cite{jones2006social}, insufficient experience~\cite{verner2008factors}, insufficient historical data~\cite{smite2009cmmi}, schedule slips~\cite{van2013anatomy}, and change requests~\cite{lavallee2015good,jemielniak2009time}.

-Capers ~\citet{jones2006social} wrote about the reasons for software project failures.
-In his article, he listed the root causes of unrealistic schedule pressures as follows: ``1.
+\citet{jones2006social} wrote about the reasons for software project failures.
+In his article, he listed the root causes of unrealistic schedule pressure as follows: ``1.
 Large software projects usually have long schedules of more than 36 months.
 2. Project managers are not able to successfully defend conservative estimates.
 3. Historical data from similar projects is not available.
 4. Some kind of external business deadline affects the schedule.''.

-In further work, ~\citet{ebert2009embedded} noted that projects with higher defect removal effectiveness tend to have shorter schedules, as testing is the part of development where delays typically happen.
-This observation is supported by Table \ref{tab:phase} that showed a high number of papers in the quality assurance phase.
-The authors elaborated further: ``Applications that enter testing with an excessive volume of defects cannot exit the testing phase because they don't work.''
+In further work, \citet{ebert2009embedded} noted that projects with higher defect removal effectiveness tend to have shorter schedules, as testing is the part of development where delays typically happen.
+This observation is supported by Table~\ref{tab:phase} that shows a high number of papers in the quality assurance phase.
+The authors elaborate further: ``Applications that enter testing with an excessive volume of defects cannot exit the testing phase because they don't work.''

-A study about the effort estimation of 52 software developers found that incorrect estimates often lead to deviations from the initial project plan ~\cite{basten2011current}.
-When the developers tried to keep up with the initial plan, the time pressure increased.
-However, another study showed that allowing schedule slippage increases time pressure if the final deadline is not adjusted~\cite{van2013anatomy}.
-Although the root cause of schedule pressure in ~\citet{van2013anatomy} was chronic under-staffing, the schedule slips increased the overall schedule pressure of this new product development project.
+Incorrect estimates often lead to deviations from the initial project plan~\cite{basten2011current}.
+Another study showed that allowing schedule slippage increases time pressure if the final deadline is not adjusted~\cite{van2013anatomy}.
+Although the root cause of schedule pressure in \citet{van2013anatomy} was chronic under-staffing, the schedule slips increased the overall schedule pressure of this new product development project.